-5.2 Variations
+§6.2.
+Variations

 We have seen that, in a particularly simple case, uniformity principle can be used for constructing new traced monoidal categories from known ones.
-Now the reader should be able to think of many variations of $\mathcal{C}^{\multimap}$ : like comma categories, categories of algebras of endofunctors, as well as those of coalgebras - just by restricting the objects to be strict with respect to the trace.
+Now the reader should be able to think of many variations of $C^{-\circ}$: like comma categories, categories of algebras of endofunctors, as well as those of coalgebras - just by restricting the objects to be strict with respect to the trace.

-Example 5.3 (Cppo ${\perp}$ from co-slice) It is an easy exercise to see Cppo ${\perp}$ as a traced full subcategory of the co-slice $1\$ Cppo: its objects are strict maps from the one-point cpo 1 (hence the bottom elements), so arrows are precisely the bottom-preserving maps.
+Example 6.2 (Cppo ${\perp}$ from co-slice).
+It is an easy exercise to see Cppo ${\perp}$ as a traced full subcategory of the co-slice 1Cppo: its objects are strict maps from the one-point cpo 1 (hence the bottom elements), so arrows are precisely the bottom-preserving maps.
 The trace on Cppo ${\perp}$ is then inherited from Cppo.

-Example 5.4 (inserters) Let $F, G : \mathcal{C} \to \mathcal{D}$ be strict traced functors.
-We consider the following full subcategory of the inserter of F and G: its objects are pairs (C, h) where C is an object of C and $h : FC \to GC$ is a strict map in D, while an arrow $f : (C, h) \to (C', h')$ is an arrow $f : C \to C'$ in C such that $h' \circ Ff = Gf \circ h$ holds.
-By repeating the same consideration as the case of $C^{\multimap}$ , this forms a traced monoidal category, with the trace inherited from C.
+Example 6.3 (inserters).
+Let $F, G : \mathcal{C} \to \mathcal{D}$ be strict traced functors.
+We consider the following full subcategory of the inserter of F and G: its objects are pairs (C, h) where C is an object of \mathcal{C} and $h : FC \to GC$ is a strict map in \mathcal{D} , while an arrow $f : (C, h) \to (C', h')$ is an arrow $f : C \to C'$ in \mathcal{C} such that $h' \circ Ff = Gf \circ h$ holds.
+By repeating the same consideration as the case of $\mathcal{C}^{-\circ}$, this forms a traced monoidal category, with the trace inherited from \mathcal{C} .

-As special cases, we can apply these constructions on categories with finite products and a Conway operator, with strict maps w.r.t. the Conway operator (as we already did in Example 5.2).
+As special cases, we can apply these constructions on categories with finite products and a Conway operator, with strict maps w.r.t. the Conway operator (as we already did in Example 6.1).
 We already know that the resulting category is traced.
 If its monoidal product is cartesian, by the trace-fixpoint correspondence, we have a Conway operator on it.

-6 Constructions as Enriched Limits
+§7.
+Constructions as Enriched Limits

-6.1 Some Attempts
+§7.1.
+Some attempts

 Having observed these examples, it is then natural to ask if these constructions can be characterized by some suitable universal property.
-However, the category of traced monoidal categories and (strict) traced functors fails to have many interesting limits or colimits; even worse, this category is not monadic over $\mathbf{Cat}$ (in the sense that it is not monadic for the monad induced by the natural forgetful functor), although it is monadic over the category $\mathbf{SMCat}s$ of small symmetric monoidal categories and strict symmetric monoidal functors (Martin Hyland and John Power, private communication).
+However, the category of traced monoidal categories and (strict) traced functors fails to have many interesting limits or colimits; even worse, this category is not monadic over Cat (in the sense that it is not monadic for the monad induced by the natural forgetful functor), although it is monadic over the category SMCat_s of small symmetric monoidal categories and strict symmetric monoidal functors (Martin Hyland and John Power, private communication).
 Thus this seems not the right setting to look at - in any case our constructions are in much more flavour of two-dimensional limits, and also there seems no way to accommodate the uniformity principle in this one-dimensional view.

 Then a second and natural attempt is to look for a suitable enrichment, so that 2-cells somehow capture the strict maps (or natural transformations whose components are strict).
 As already warned before, strict maps do not form a category in general, so we cannot have a Cat-enrichment.
-However they do form graphs and it seems natural to consider the following Graph-enrichment on the category of traced monoidal categories and traced functors, for the cartesian closed category Graph $\simeq$ Set $\stackrel{\cdot}{\to}$ : each hom-set is equipped with a graph structure whose objects are traced functors, and arrows are monoidal natural transformations whose components are strict.
+However they do form graphs and it seems natural to consider the following Graph-enrichment on the category of traced monoidal categories and traced functors, for the cartesian closed category Graph \simeq Set $\vec{-}$: each hom-set is equipped with a graph structure whose objects are traced functors, and arrows are monoidal natural transformations whose components are strict.

-This seems to work well: for example, it is tempting to characterize $C^{-}$ as a Graph-cotensor of the graph $(\cdot \to \cdot)$ and the traced monoidal category C (see Appendix D for the notion of cotensors; for general enriched category theory see [10,4]).
-Thus we would like to claim where TreMon is the Graph-enriched category of traced monoidal categories and strict traced functors as described above.
+This seems to work well: for example, it is tempting to characterize $C^{-\circ}$ as a Graph-cotensor of the graph $(\cdot \rightarrow \cdot)$ and the traced monoidal category C-here let us recall the notion of cotensors; for general background of enriched category theory see e.g. [17, 4].